-Murphy holds off Robertson to advance in Masters
+Debutant Vafaei stuns three-time champion Selby

 Robertson, who opened with a 73, went 5-1 down before reeling off three consecutive frames that included breaks of 84 and 104.

-"I was surprised as anyone to find myself 5-1 ahead," Murphy told BBC Sport.
+"I was as surprised as anyone to find myself 5-1 ahead," Murphy told BBC Sport.

 "The seventh frame won't be on the highlights and then I sat in my chair for 45 minutes while he played snooker from the gods.

-"You are thinking 'he's on the blue people are going to say it's a collapse', but it wasn't in the end.
+"You are thinking 'he's on the blue, people are going to say it's a collapse', but it wasn't in the end.
 My game is good but I had really good advice from my daughter on Instagram, who said 'Daddy remember to pot some balls'.

 "It was just about getting the win.
 And wins in these big gala events have been thin on the ground for me over the last few seasons."

-Three-time champion Mark Selby takes on Iran's Hossein Vafaei in Sunday's other first-round match (19:00 GMT).

-Debutant Vafaei replaced Zhao Xintong at the Masters after the 2021 UK Champion chose not to appeal against his suspension from World Snooker Tour events amid a match-fixing investigation.

-Robertson, who had to return home after initially forgetting his cue, made light of a later than expected arrival at the venue by claiming the first frame with a break of 73.
+Robertson, who had to return home after initially forgetting his cue, made light of a later-than-expected arrival at the venue by claiming the first frame with a break of 73.

 That was initially as good as it got for the Australian in a repeat of the 2012 and 2015 finals.

-Murphy, whose long potting was excellent throughout, responded with a wonderful 98 and another half century before going into the mid-session interval with a healthy 3-1 lead.
+Murphy, whose long potting was excellent throughout, responded with a wonderful 98 and another half-century before going into the mid-session interval with a healthy 3-1 lead.

 Both players suffered lapses of concentration in the fifth frame, missing easy chances on the green before Murphy extended his advantage after Robertson left the pink over the bottom right corner pocket.